-This course is designed to provide you with the foundation to develop the core skills necessary to select Certificate 1 in Manufacturing Pathways or Certificate I in Engineering in Year 11.
+This course is designed to provide you with the foundation to develop the core skills necessary to create products out of wood.
+During this course, students will develop the ability to plan, design and build a range of products.
 Students who successfully complete this course will gain a nationally recognised qualification on completion, as well as industry skills to enter TAFE or the workforce.